2017 West Virginia MotherBaby Summit: Tackling the Ten Steps

 Barbara L. Philipp, MD, FAAP, FABM will speak in the Sharing Success segment on “Rethinking NAS: Call in the Cuddlers.”
 She will describe the remarkable work on going at Boston Medical Center, under the direction of neonatologist Dr. Elisha Wachman, to support opioid-exposed infants and their families.
 Boston Medical Center cares for 120-130 opioid-exposed infants per year.

 The keynote address will be given by Paula K. Schreck, MD, IBCLC, FABM.
-She will help us understand the Ten Steps to Successful Breastfeeding.
+She will offer suggestions to help maternity facilities implement the American Academy of Pediatrics-endorsed Ten Steps to Successful Breastfeeding.